michalakos/IoT_dataflow/README.md

 * HBase
 * Grafana

+Languages:
+* Python
+* Java

 ## Requirements
 Linux packages:
+* python3
 * docker
 * docker-compose
+* Apache Maven 3.6.3
+* Apache Flink 1.14.3

 Python packages:
 * kafka-python
-* apache-flink

 ## Instructions
-Execute **run.sh** to launch a kafka message broker via docker and create a topic for each of the sensors.
-To stop the sensors and the docker containers use ^c.
+* Execute **run.sh** to launch a kafka message broker via docker and create a topic for each of the sensors.
+To stop the sensors and the docker containers use ^c.<br>
+* Start a flink cluster by executing bin/start-cluster.sh from flink's directory.
+* Submit the job's jar file as such:
+`bin/flink run path/to/job/jar`